ashutoshmjain/gita/src/mathuraChap06.md

 `Maharishi` blessed her with his right hand — Your life has a good reason `Matsya`.
 Gods have graced you with hardships to enable objectivity in you, for they want to have you serve as a host to something bigger.
 He paused for a moment to look deeper into her eyes for the words he was about to say, must be fulfilled  — I shall come back to you, to seek your help, at appropriate time.
 Stay put...

 `Matsyagandha` couldn't believe her ears!
 She forgot to notice that `Maharishi` didn't answer her questions.
 Instead, he offered her hope.
 Maybe he was sharing the high tide of his own resolve, strengthened at this unscheduled rendezvous.

+---

+As `Maharishi` disembarked, careful to keep his balance, holding the roses and palm leaf in one hand, he latched on to the hull for support.
+His eyes caught a small wooden piece with stamp from Kuru kingdom.
+He was surprised to see a king's stamp lying in a bucket carelessly tied to the hull.
+He guessed the bucket  was for dropping the fare but why someone dropped king's stamp in there.
+Curious he asked `Matsya`.

 But he did take the question with him as he got off the boat and started walking to the `Ashrama`...